How are Job Vacancy Positions Filled

 The most common way a vacancy occurs is when a current employee leaves his position due to promotion, demotion, termination or resignation.
 Promotions can cause a chain reaction of vacancies because employees within an organization are often promoted in succession down the hierarchy.
 The demotion of one person often causes the promotion of another person.
 Terminations can cause a chain reaction of promotions if the vacancy is a management position.
 Sometimes organizations create new positions, so these begin as vacancies.

-How Vacancies are Filled
+How They Are Filled

 Vacancies are filled with a variety of selection processes.
 The larger the organization, the more formalized this process will typically be.
-The selection process in government is almost always highly formal to give all parties who are involved in the selection a sense of fairness.
+The selection process in government is almost always highly formal to give all parties who are involved in the process a sense of fairness.
 Such a process is also meant to withstand scrutiny from those outside it.